extism/java-sdk/README.md

 These variables will persist until this plug-in is freed or you initialize a new one.

-### Host Functions

-Let's extend our count-vowels example a little bit: Instead of storing the `total` in an ephemeral plug-in var, let's store it in a persistent key-value store!

-Wasm can't use our KV store on it's own.
-This is where [Host Functions](https://extism.org/docs/concepts/host-functions) come in.

-[Host functions](https://extism.org/docs/concepts/host-functions) allow us to grant new capabilities to our plug-ins from our application.
-They are simply some ruby methods you write which can be passed down and invoked from any language inside the plug-in.

-Let's load the manifest like usual but load up this `count_vowels_kvstore` plug-in:

 ### Configuration

 Plug-ins may optionally take a configuration object.
 This is a static way to configure the plug-in.